Blocking ads removes funding from us!

 The cameras have advantages and disadvantages compared to the P series.
 (Image: TechnikNews)

-Compared to the P40 Pro The more realistic color reproduction is definitely noticeable, even if the main camera of the Mate 40 Pro tends towards warmer colors.
+Compared to the P40 Pro, the more realistic color reproduction is definitely noticeable, even if the main camera of the Mate 40 Pro often tends towards warmer colors.
 The sharpness is excellent as usual and there is also a very good dynamic range.
 As soon as it gets darker, Huawei offers a night mode in which the images are exposed for a few seconds.
-Due to the lack of optical image stabilization, shots can quickly become blurred, which is why I recommend all potential buyers to shoot in manual mode.
-This usually results in better, more realistic recordings.
-Photos are nice and bright in manual mode, convince with a high level of sharpness and the white balance is mostly accurate, although it sometimes misses a lot.
-Overall, I like the P40 in low light conditions Pro and P40 Pro Plus a little better, but so does the Mate 40 Pro plays here at the forefront.
+Due to the lack of optical image stabilization, shots can quickly become blurry, which is why I recommend all potential buyers to take photos in manual mode.
+This usually results in better, more realistic shots.
+Photos in manual mode are nice and bright, impress with their high level of sharpness and the white balance is usually accurate, although it does get a bit off from time to time.
+Overall, I like the P40 Pro and P40 Pro Plus a little better in poor lighting conditions, but the Mate 40 Pro is also right up there with the best here.

 There are slight improvements to the ultra-wide-angle camera.
 Colors look very natural, sometimes even a little too pale.
 The poor color matching between the main and ultra-wide-angle cameras is particularly noticeable.
 Otherwise the quality is on a very high level.
 Above all, the sharpness and the low-light performance are almost perfect.
 When it comes to sharpness, even OPPO can do with the Find X3 not quite keep up.
 On the other hand, OPPO is slightly ahead in poor lighting conditions.

 The zoom camera left me with mixed feelings.
-The sharpness is quite convincing, but colors are often reproduced too palely and the photos occasionally appear slightly overexposed.
-True, the zoom camera is clearly superior to Apple, OnePlus, OPPO and Vivo, but considering that Huawei with the P40 Pro and P40 Pro Plus can deliver even more, I'm a bit disappointed, especially with such a high recommended retail price of 1.199 euros.
+The sharpness is quite convincing, but colors are often reproduced too pale and sometimes the images appear slightly overexposed.
+The zoom camera is clearly superior to Apple, OnePlus, OPPO and Vivo, but when you consider that Huawei can deliver even more with the P40 Pro and P40 Pro Plus, I am a little disappointed, especially with such a high recommended retail price of 1.199 euros.

 Videos can be recorded in 4K at up to 60 FPS and look really good, even if they don't quite get close to Samsung.